maros/Zway-SecurityZone/README.md

 device is turned off before the delay finishes, a security.cancel event will be emitted, otherwise a security.alarm event will follow.

+## security.$TYPE.delayCancel

+Called when a delayed alarm is cancelled in time.

 ## security.$TYPE.alarm

-Called whenever an alarm is triggered
+Called whenever an alarm is triggered.

 ## security.$TYPE.warning